-Unless specifically otherwise stated in a Fund's investment objectives and policies, no Fund may invest more than 10 per cent. of its net assets in units or shares of open-ended collective investment schemes (including UCITS Exchange Traded Funds) within the meaning of Regulation 68(1)(e) of the Regulations.
+Unless specifically otherwise stated in a Fund's investment objectives and policies, no Fund may invest more than 10 per cent of its net assets in units or shares of open-ended collective investment schemes.

 Subject to the Central Bank Rules and where more than one Fund is established within the Company, each of the Funds may invest in the other Funds of the Company where such investment is appropriate to the investment objectives and policies of the relevant Fund.
 Any commission received by the Principal Money Manager (including a rebated commission) in respect of such investment will be paid into the assets of the relevant Fund.
 In addition, no preliminary charge, repurchase charge or exchange charge may be charged on the cross-investing Fund's investment.